rvp-group/srrg2_executor/srrg2_executor/readme.md

 ```

 ## How to run
+This package offers 2 executable: `auto_dl_finder` and `srrg2_shell`.
+The former reads the catkin `devel` dir created after the build step and generates a file with all the `srrg2` dynamic libraries.
+This is then passed as **mandatory** argument to `srrg2_shell`, to load at runtimes all the libraries required to run a specific pipelines.
-The executor has just one executable - the `srrg2_shell`.
-You can either load, modify and run your configuration - using the option `-c` - or generate one on the fly and then run it.
+Through `srrg2_shell` you can either load, modify and run your configuration - using the option `-c` - or generate one on the fly and then run it.
 For more details run:
 ```sh
 source <SRRG2_WS_ROOT>/devel/setup.bash
 rosrun srrg2_executor srrg2_shell -h